Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMB Downtime.md

 The character successfully crafts the item and can add it to their inventory or sell it for the full listed cost.

 ### Help
 A character can craft items for another using the above Resolution rules.
-They can also assist another crafter in creating an item (2 Players Involved Max).
+They can also assist another crafter in creating an item though only two person can contribute to a project at once.
 Both characters must meet the Requirements and can split the downtime and gp costs as desired.

 \pagebreakNum